phuel/polyd-cli/readme.md

 The configuration is saved as a SysEx file that can be sent to the Poly D to restore the data.

-Patterns are saved as seq files that can be restored using the SYNTHTRIBE program.
+Patterns are saved as seq files that can be edited using the SYNTHTRIBE program.

-If all patterns are saved with or without the configuration the result is a zip-file containing all the individual SysEx and seq files.
+If all patterns are saved with or without the configuration the result is a zip-file containing all the sysex file for the configuration and the pattern seq files.

-If the data from such a zip file is restored, onl the configuration is restored.

-Currently patterns cannot be restored by the app.
-For some reason the Poly D does not accept the pattern SysEx not sent by the SYNTHTRIBE program.
-Patterns sent by other programs under Linux and Windows were ignored are answered with Poly D's error SysEx.

 ## UI